English and Writing Arts

 ENGL 262.
 Literature and the Way We Live.
 (Also IDIS 262) This course considers such moral issues as the environment; identity, duties to kin; love, marriage and sex; racism and sexism; as posed within a variety of world literature that includes short stories, novels, poetry, and drama, ranging from the era of Sophocles' Antigone to the present.
 Prerequisite: Junior or senior standing.
 (U2)

 ENGL 311.
 Fiction Writing.
 Focused study of contemporary fiction, writing of several complete fictional works.
 Workshop setting.
-Prerequisites: English 211,212, or other 200-level writing course approved by the English major advisor or English Dept. Chair.
-Spring.
+Prerequisites: English 212 or permission of instructor.
 (M6)

 ENGL 313.
 Poetry Writing.
 Focused study of contemporary poetry, writing of a range of complete poetic works.
 Workshop setting.
-Prerequisites: English 211, 212, or other 200-level writing course approved by the English major advisor or English Dept. Chair.
-Alternate years.
+Prerequisites: English 212 or permission of instructor.
 (M6)